 (5) in a greater than 80 percent area, restoration and protection of streams and riparian buffers that are important to the functions and sustainability of aquatic resources.

 (d) Notwithstanding section 103G.222, subdivision 1, paragraphs (f) and (g), the board may establish by rule different replacement ratios for restoration projects with exceptional natural resource value.

 (a) Fees must be assessed for managing wetland bank accounts and transactions as follows:

 (1) account maintenance annual fee: one percent of the value of credits not to exceed $500;

 (2) account establishment, deposit, or transfer: 6.5 percent of the value of credits not to exceed $1,000 per establishment, deposit, or transfer; and

 (3) withdrawal fee: 6.5 percent of the value of credits withdrawn.

-(b) The board may establish fees at or below the amounts in paragraph (a) for single-user or other dedicated wetland banking accounts.
+(b) The board must establish fees based on costs to the agency below the amounts in paragraph (a) for single-user or other dedicated wetland banking accounts.